 Stitches angle control

 Zig-Zag Underlays parameters define the angles and spacing of these underlays.
 Zig-Zag underlays stabilize the fabric with a grid of loose stitches before sewing the higher density cover stitches.
 The angles of underlays can be set here as well as in the editing mode (press I or O key while moving the mouse in editing mode).
-To change the angle click on circular angle indicator or press mouse button on the angle value.
+To change the angle, click on the circular angle indicator or press the mouse button on the angle value.

-Left : last point on each row of stitches is omitted.
-Right : complete rows
+Left: last point on each row of stitches is omitted.
+Right: complete rows

 Spacing (density) gradient